The following is the list of workshops for the 2021 Native Rhythms Festival.

 Flute.
 Skilled players, including volunteers from the Indian

-own one.
+to provide loaner flutes this year as we have in the past.
 Instruction will include hand placement in properly

 holding the flute and covering the playing holes, mouth